zwang695/alexa-skills-list/skills/B01I3WTC3W/README.md

 * *Alexa, tell every one who is up next*

-* *Alexa, tell every one what you think about that*
+* *Alexa, tell every one to open the app*

 Make Alexa personal!
-Teach her new responses and make her say the things you have on your mind.
+Use the web app to teach her new responses and make her say the things you have on your mind.
+You receive the link to the app by saying: "Alexa, tell every one to open the app".
 Make Alexa aware of your social knowledge and give her funny answers about friends and family.

 Image having a friend named James over.
 Alexa can now answer the question: "Alexa, tell every one a secret about James".
 She will choose from a set of answers you taught her using your smartphone.